 - avoiding close physical contact with people who may be showing symptoms of illness

 Sexually transmitted infections (STIs), HIV, and mpox are spread through blood and bodily fluids; use condoms, practise safe sex, and limit your number of sexual partners.
 Check with your local public health authority pre-travel to determine your eligibility for mpox vaccine.

 Medical services and facilities

-Good health care is only available in private hospitals and clinics in Panama City.
+Good health care is available in private hospitals and clinics in Panama City.
 Quality of care varies greatly in public hospitals throughout the country, which are limited outside Panama City.
-Expect to pay cash in advance for medical services, including emergency care.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.